AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-projects-screens-cloud.md

 Now, that you have setup an AEM Screens project, you can:

-* Create a new channel and add content to the channels.
+* Create a new channel and add content to the channels
-* Be able to define your project locations in terms of scope.
+* Define your project locations in terms of scope

-  You should continue your Screens as a Cloud Service content author journey by next reviewing the document Creating and Managing Channels.
+  You should continue your Screens as a Cloud Service Network Administrator's journey by next reviewing the document [Creating and Managing Channels](/help/screens-cloud/creating-channels-screens-cloud.md).